adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 semester will culminate with a student show, which will be judged by a panel of experts in the field of educational technology.

-By the end of 2016, cybersecurity and computer "hacking" have become topics that can no longer be easily ignored:
+In Spring 2017 we will focus on information security, hackers, and digital privacy.
+We believe that cyber-security is an increasingly important area of digital literacies, and that a broad understanding of issues in this arena are necessary for robust public discourse and democratic processes.
+By the end of 2016, cyber-security and computer "hacking" have become topics that can no longer be easily ignored:

 - State sponsored Russian hacks aiming to influence the 2016 U.S. presidential election
--
+- Major security breaches, such as Yahoo Mail's disclosure that half a billion emails were compromised
+- Debates over widespread use of encryption and government "back doors" (such as the Apple/FBI showdown over unlocking the San Bernadino shooter's iPhone)

+Each student will study an aspect of information security in depth, and then complete a multimedia educational project that aims to explain and enrich our understanding of the topic.

 ## Goals
 This course is designed to challenge students to develop their abilities